Rahul7434/Imperva-SecureSphere/README.md

 Agent Installation:

-1.Connectivity check between Gateway server to DB server
+1.Connectivity check on Gateway server & DB server for port 5555 and 443
+2.Check the DB version and os version then check the compatible agent and download the file from the imperva portal.
+3.